SoftBank Robotics Europe

 Series C in 2021

-Gaussian Robot, founded in 2013 and headquartered in Shanghai, China, specializes in the development of commercial automatic sweeping robots.
-The company offers a range of products including automatic cleaning robots, unmanned sanitation vehicles, security robot solutions, and building distribution robots.
-Additionally, Gaussian Robot incorporates advanced autonomous positioning navigation modules into its offerings, aiming to enhance operational efficiency in various commercial settings.
+Gaussian Robot is a company based in Shanghai, China, that specializes in the development and manufacturing of commercial automatic sweeping robots.
+Founded in 2013, the company offers a range of products designed for various applications, including commercial cleaning robots, unmanned sanitation vehicles, security robot solutions, and building distribution robots.
+Additionally, Gaussian Robot provides autonomous positioning navigation modules to enhance the functionality of its robotic solutions.
+Through its innovative approach, the company aims to improve efficiency and effectiveness in commercial cleaning and service automation.

 Nuro